microsoft/TypeScript-Handbook/pages/Variable Declarations.md

 console.log(second); // outputs 2
 ```

-This binds two new variables named `first` and `second`.
+This creates two new variables named `first` and `second`.
-This is equivalent to using indexing, but much more convenient:
+This is equivalent to using indexing, but is much more convenient:

 ```ts
 first = input[0];